-6

-General Characteristic Value (3) {GenCharValue}

-Pressure Sensitivity Value 1 (4.3) {PressSens1}

-Pressure Sensitivity Value 2 (4.5){PressSens2}

-Post Speed Characteristic Value (5) {PostSpdChar}

-40°C Brake Apply (6) {ColdBrakeApply}

-Second Motorway Apply (7) {SecMotorwayApply}

-Post Motorway Characteristic Value (8) {PostMotorwayValue}

-Fade 1 (9) {Fade1}

-Recovery Characteristic Value (10) {RecCharValue}

-Temperature Sensitivity Value (12) {TempSensValue}

-Characteristic Check Value (13) {CharCheckValue}

-Fade 2 (14) {Fade2}

-Post Fade Characteristic Value (15) {PostFadeCharValue}
+Table 6-7 Characteristic values from AK Master

 The stipulations for calculating each of the characteristic values will be agreed on an individual basis between the client and the supplier.

 Closing remarks

 A description of the generally applicable, non-part-specific concepts can be found in Part 2.
 A complete overview and brief description of all part-specific and non-part-specific attributes can be found in the Attributes Data Sheet (Annex A to Part 2).